Institution

 See AI-powered jobs →Explore live roles and required skills.

-We respect your privacy.
-We only collect anonymized usage data to improve the interface.
-Your choice is saved in your browser’s localStorage for 30 days, then we’ll ask again.
+We only gather anonymous usage signals to keep Sup AI fast and helpful.
+Your choice stays in your browser for 30 days, then we will ask again.